paper-engineer/laser-gallery/docs/_pages/materials-and-settings.md

 ### cost of material

 3mm pine is $40/sheet and you can get 18 squares out of a sheet, plus cut effort, so $2.50/sq. $60/sheet makes for $4/sq roughly.

-## feeds and speeds

-format: speed/power/(passes, 1 if not otherwise stated)

-note laser max speed typically 6-10k range. haven't tried out to see when mine falls apart.

-3mm birch ply from plyman tauranga: 2000/20 engraves a decent dark line, 500/100 to cut. we can probably adjust the line one, idk.

-3mm pine from 3 brothers hamilton: 650/100 to cut. haven't tried lines.

-6mm mystery plywood: catches fire at speeds below 200/100. makes a very good attempt at it up to 250/100, or with two passes at 400-600/100. it is possible that this one will require a more delicate touch.

-take and upload pictures of test grids

 https://www.reddit.com/r/Creality/comments/1aqug0w/falcon_2_22w_and_40w_material_guides/